-All of a sudden Meyns’ her legs give way and for a moment it seems as if she's going to stumble off the scaffold and into the crowd.
+All of a sudden Meyns her legs give way and for a moment it seems as if she's going to stumble off the scaffold and into the crowd.
 But one of the soldiers leaps forward and catches her, puts his arm around her waist and keeps her upright.
 She's only half conscious now.
 Still, she's answering the priest's prayer, mumbling her responses while the man frantically waves his crucifix in front of her face.
 As if there's any evil left in this woman to drive out.
-Apparently the mayor feels the same for he shouts at the priest to make haste with this needless ritual.
+Apparently the mayor feels the same for he shouts at the priest to wrap up this needless ritual.
 Akke sees how the priest quickly finishes the prayer while Meyns is chained to the stake.
 Then they pour lamp oil over her, a favour given to Meyns by the magistrates, done at her neighbours' request and expense.
 This will quicken the fire and shorten her suffering.
 The neighbours' initial request to be allowed to wet the firewood had however been denied.
 "The fire will kill her, not the smoke," the magistrates had told them. "cleansing fire to save what is left of her blackened soul."

 When the fire is finally lit the crowd becomes more unruly.
 "Fly away, witch!" someone shouts.
 "Yeah, fly away.You can borrow my broom if you want!"
 People laugh.
 Then the bells of the New Church toll three times and to everybody's amazement Meyns lifts her face to heaven and starts to pray.
 She's praying the none, the prayer belonging to the fourth hour in the afternoon.